CiscoSecurity/tr-05-serverless-have-i-been-pwned/README.md

 ### CTIM Mapping Specifics

-Each HIBP breach for an email generates 3 CTIM entities: an indicator, a sighting, and a corresponding relationship between them.
+Each HIBP breach for an email generates 3 CTIM entities: an `Indicator`, a `Sighting`, and the corresponding `Relationship` between them.
 The actual mapping from HIBP fields to CTIM fields is quite straightforward.

-The only non-obvious piece of that mapping is the logic for inferring the actual values for the `confidence` and `severity` fields.
-Suppose there is a `breach` for some email.
+The only non-obvious piece of the mapping is the logic for inferring the actual values for the `confidence` and `severity` fields.
+Suppose there is a `breach` for an email.
 If the `breach` is verified (field `IsVerified`, type `boolean`), then the value for `confidence` will be `High`, otherwise `Medium`.
 At the same time, each `breach` also knows some information about the nature of the data compromised in the `breach` as a string array of